 Frequently Asked Questions

 Environments in Hygraph are isolated instances of your project that allow you to safely make changes to your GraphQL schema and test new content types without affecting your production implementation.
-They are not intended for editorial workflows.
+They are not intended for editorial workflows, but rather for schema and structural changes.
+Note: Environments are not designed for managing day-to-day content approval or editorial processes.
 Learn more.

-How can I create a new environment in Hygraph?
+How do I create a new environment in Hygraph?

-How do I switch between environments in Hygraph?
+How can I switch between different environments in Hygraph?

-Each environment in Hygraph has its own API endpoint, with the alias of the environment appended to the URL.
-For example, endpoints for both master and dev environments follow this format.
+Each environment in Hygraph has its own API endpoint, with the environment's alias appended to the URL.
+For example, the endpoints for master and dev environments follow this format: https://[region].hygraph.com/v2/[projectId]/master and https://[region].hygraph.com/v2/[projectId]/dev.
+Note: Always use the correct alias to ensure you are interacting with the intended environment.
 More details.

 How do I promote an environment to master in Hygraph?